UN hails landmark conviction of senior Syrian official

 German prosecutors alleged that Raslan supervised the “systematic and brutal torture” of more than 4,000 prisoners between April 2011 and September 2012, resulting in the deaths of at least 58 people.
 Judges ruled that there was evidence to hold him responsible for 27 deaths.

-A junior officer, E yad al-Gharib, was convicted last year of accessory to crimes against humanity and sentenced by the Koblenz court to 4½ years in prison.
+A junior officer, Eyad al-Gharib, was convicted last year of being an accessory to crimes against humanity and sentenced by the Koblenz court to 4½ years in prison.

 Both men were arrested in Germany in 2019, years after seeking asylum in the country.